-There are a series of terminologies and concepts directly related to the topic of plant-animal interactions.
-When observing the interactions between plants and animals it is crucial to analyze the impacts these interactions can have on the local community composition and structure of an ecosystem.
-These effects are typically identified based on the direction of movement across trophic levels.
+There are a series of terminologies and concepts directly developed to support the topic of plant-animal interactions.
+When observing the interactions between plants and animals, it is crucial to analyze the impacts these interactions have on the local community composition and structure of an ecosystem.
+These effects are typically identified based on the direction of movement across trophic levels (citation).
 Bottom-up effects are when a lower trophic level in an ecological community affects the community structure of higher trophic levels through resource restrictions and various interactions (White 1978; Li et al. 2020).
 This effect typically focuses on the presence or alteration of a resource in an ecosystem, such as the overall availability of plant matter or production of fruit, and how these resources can act as a regulatory force on species composition, abundance, and interactions (Power 1992; Báez et al. 2006).
 In terms of plant-animal interactions, bottom-up effects are primarily influenced by the positive or negative interactions experienced between both species (Hairston et al. 1960; Smallwood 2001).
 Interactions, such as herbivory, are key drivers of these bottom-up effects as they can influence the overall availability of plant matter in an ecosystem, thus influencing the community composition of an ecosystem (Hairston et al. 1960; Chapin et al. 2002).
 In contrast, top-down interactions refer to the influence of higher trophic levels on the community structure and composition of lower trophic levels (Carpenter et al. 1985; Li et al. 2020).
 These top-effects are typically stronger at the top of food webs, while progressively weakening further down trophic levels, suggesting that these effects are stronger when there is a direct interaction between species (McQueen et al. 1986; Jeppesen et al. 2000; Li et al. 2020).
 Typically, key interactions, such as animal-animal predation, are commonly associated with these top-down interactions (Baum & Worm 2009; Valone & Balaban-Feld 2019), however these effects are also evident through plant-herbivore interactions (Carson & Root 1999; Schmitz et al. 1999).
 While both top-down and bottom-up effects have varying impacts on interacting species and on the corresponding trophic levels, these types of effects are not mutually exclusive.
-Many ecologists today believe top-down and bottom-up forces both contribute to the shaping of communities and populations, specifically in herbaceous insects (Hunter & Price 1992; Denno et al. 2005; Gripenberg & Rosalin 2007).
-In the past, these interactions were seen to travel only vertically and in one direction, but since then has been further expanded displaying complex horizontal interactions, and indirect effects spanning several trophic levels (Fig 1; Harvey et al. 2003; Ohgushi 2005; Gripenberg & Rosalin 2007).
-More recently, these top-down and bottom-up impacts are also influenced by the interactions among species (Denno 2005; Vidal & Murphy 2018), through direct interactions such as predation, (Schoener & Spiller 1999) and insect herbivory (Denno & Finke 2005).
+Many ecologists today believe top-down and bottom-up forces both contribute to the structure of communities and populations specifically in herbaceous insects (Hunter & Price 1992; Denno et al. 2005; Gripenberg & Rosalin 2007).
+In the past, these interactions were conceptualized only vertically and in one direction, but this view has been further expanded displaying complex horizontal interactions including indirect effects spanning several trophic levels (Fig 1; Harvey et al. 2003; Ohgushi 2005; Gripenberg & Rosalin 2007).
+Ah - so both can be direct and indirect right?
+Relate this typology to the initial setup you did as well More recently, these top-down and bottom-up impacts are also influenced by the interactions among species (Denno 2005; Vidal & Murphy 2018), through direct interactions such as predation, (Schoener & Spiller 1999) and insect herbivory (Denno & Finke 2005).
 The concepts of top-down and bottom-up effects are typically used in trophic interaction literature, specifically in plant-animal interactions, to explain their overall impacts on plant and animal species.

-Fig 1: Various uni- and multitrophic level interactions impacting herbivorous insects.
+Fig 1: Unitrophic and multitrophic level interactions impacting herbivorous insects.
 1) Direct bottom-up effects, 2) direct top-down effect, 3) direct competition, 4) apparent competition, 5) induced defense, 6) plant quality affecting natural enemies.
 Taken from Gripenberg & Rosalin 2007.
+What does it show - just one sentence

+This last section is great - needs to tie into the intro a bit though I think

 II.
 Direct Interactions: